dascentral/dotfiles/technologies/jenkins.md

 ## Ubuntu

-I personally run Jenkins exclusively on Ubuntu-based Linux servers.
+I typically run Jenkins on Ubuntu-based Linux servers.
 All information below is for that platform.

 ## Starting/Stopping/Restarting via CLI